Table of contents

 The CCAPP certification can offer specialized training to counselors if they want to pursue it.

 They work with the Hazelden Betty Ford rehabilitation clinic to offer specific training.
 This clinic focuses on treating co-occurring disorders.
-This is when substance abuse and co-occurring disorders, like depression or OCD, occur at the same time.
+This is when substance abuse and co-occurring disorders like depression or OCD co-occur.

 They have also paired up with the Distance Learning Center for Addiction Studies.
 This means they can offer online training to anyone who wants to continue their training remotely.

-Expanding your area of studying in this way will help to build your skillset for specific patients.
-It means you will be able to combine these into your regular practice and help more people.
+Expanding your study area in this way will help to build your skillset for specific patients.
+It means you will combine these into your regular practice and help more people.

 What Does a Substance Abuse Counselor Degree Involve?

 You will learn the fundamentals of counseling.
-These include understanding the ethics of counseling, professionalism, and patient confidentiality laws.
-This also involves learning about how counseling works in different settings, such as in a prison, recovery centers or in private practice.
+These include understanding counseling ethics, professionalism, and patient confidentiality laws.
+This also involves learning how counseling works in different settings, such as in prison, recovery centers, or private practice.